The $L^p$ regularity problem for parabolic operators: Introduction

 \section{Introduction}

-In this paper, we fully resolve the solvability of the Regularity boundary value problem for parabolic differential equations in divergence form where the coefficients satisfy a natural and well-studied minimal smoothness assumption.
+Inspired by recent breakthroughs (\cite{DHP}, \cite{MPT}) that answered some longstanding questions concerning elliptic Regularity boundary value problems, this paper proves sharp solvability of the Regularity problem for {\it parabolic differential equations in divergence form} where the coefficients satisfy a natural and well-studied minimal smoothness assumption.

+The minimal smoothness condition we impose on the coefficients of $A$ has a long history, first formulated in a conjecture of Dahlberg concerning solvability of the Dirichlet problem for elliptic divergence form equations.
+It arises from a particular change of variable that is relevant to the study of smooth equations, both elliptic and parabolic, defined in Lipschitz domains (Dahlberg, Kenig, Ne\v{c}as, Stein \cites{D,N}).
 This smoothness assumption is expressed as a {\it Carleson measure} condition of arbitrary magnitude that is satisfied by the coefficients of the matrix associated to the operator.
-The operators we consider have the form
+Up to now, only the Dirichlet problem has been studied for parabolic operators in this general regime.